tthorntone/AdNauseam-Wiki/Easy-mode---more-privacy.md

     facebook.com facebook.net * noop
     facebook.com fbcdn.net * noop

 This is just an example, the same can be applied to any of the ubiquitous servers out there.
-The dynamic filtering pane in uBlock Origin's popup UI will keep you informed about all the 3rd-party servers web page connect (or try to), and from there out can simply point-and-click to create global/local block/allow rules.
+The dynamic filtering pane in uBlock Origin's popup UI will keep you informed about all the 3rd-party servers a web page connects (or tries to), and from there one can simply point-and-click to create global/local block/allow rules to foil the ability of 3rd parties to record your browsing history.

-Block rules to ubiquitous web sites will easily reduce significantly your privacy exposure.
+`block` rules to ubiquitous web sites will easily reduce _significantly_ your privacy exposure.